My American Uncle: Interpretation

 Resnais further explained that his intention was to open up an enquiry and a dialogue with the spectator: "We produced the film upon a contradiction.
 We wanted it to be impregnated with the theses but to be independent of them as well.
 I think of it as a collage, with the fiction and the theses alongside each other; sometimes joining, sometimes diverging, sometimes even contradicting.
 The spectator is free to say that the characters are doing what Professor Laborit says, or that they are not doing what he says."

 "Each spectator should experience the film in their own way, bringing into play their own memories and their own associations.
 What I want to offer them with Mon oncle d'Amérique are the elements - made as clear as possible - to allow them the freedom to construct the film as they prefer it, and to reconstruct themselves in the light of it.
 While being entertaining if possible."

 Henri Laborit also spoke about the film in similar terms: "In Mon oncle d'Amérique my ideas are not there to explain the behaviour of characters to which they don't directly apply, but they help to decode them."
 He also commented on his own reaction to the film's presentation of his ideas: "Perhaps it covers in a slightly simplistic way the problems of general pathology - the manner in which inhibitions and anguish lead to distress and illnesses - but I quite understand that it's not dealing with a course of lectures!
 What I really like is the playful side of the film.
 At every moment you come up against something comic.
 And also cosmic."

 Accolades

 The film won the Grand Prix and the FIPRESCI prizes at the 1980 Cannes Film Festival.

 Jean Gruault's screenplay was nominated at the 53rd Academy Awards for Best Original Screenplay.

-At the French César awards in 1981 the film received six nominations, including Best Film and Best Director (lost to François Truffaut's The Last Metro in both categories).
+At the French César awards in 1981 the film received six nominations, including Best Film and Best Director, but lost to François Truffaut's The Last Metro in both categories.